Friday, December 1, 2023

 The records division of the Goshen Police Department is open from 8 a.m. to 5 p.m.
 Monday through Friday.
 Due to the time necessary for processing, requests for fingerprints and handgun permits must be initiated prior to 4 p.m.
 Reports are usually available within 24 hours of the incident.
 Photo identification is required of victims requesting a copy of their incident reports.
 A limited criminal history may be obtained at our office.
 The requestor must be present in our office with photo identification.
 Government agencies may contact our office for instructions to obtain criminal histories.
-The records department accepts cash payments, cashiers check and money orders made out to the Goshen Police Department.
-No credit, debit cards, or personal checks can be accepted at this time.
+The records department accepts cash payments, cashiers check, debit or credit cards and money orders made out to the Goshen Police Department.
+No personal checks can be accepted at this time.
 You may also visit https://buycrash.lexisnexisrisk.com/ to obtain a copy online.
 The current schedule of charges at the records counter is:

 Vehicles require being towed for many reasons.
 If your vehicle was towed and impounded under the direction of the Goshen Police Department the following contains our usual guidelines for release of the vehicle: